Alex-siri/Alex-siri/README.md

 # Hi, I'm Alula 👋

-💻 IT Student passionate about technology and building useful systems.
+💻 IT Student passionate about technology and building useful systems

 ---